Skip to main content

 Dermatofibromas extend into the deeper layers of the skin, which means surface treatments are not effective.
 Complete removal usually requires surgical excision under local anaesthetic.
 This allows the lesion to be removed in full.

 Dermatofibromas are commonly removed because they are painful when pressed, catch on clothing or shaving, or cause cosmetic concern.
 Some patients choose removal because the lesion is prominent or repeatedly draws attention.
+Removal is optional and based on your preference.

 Yes.
 Because dermatofibromas sit deep in the skin, a scar should be expected following removal.
 We will discuss likely scar appearance before proceeding and use appropriate techniques to achieve the best possible cosmetic outcome.
-For most patients, the scar is preferable to the original lump.

 Removed dermatofibromas are often sent for laboratory (histological) examination.
 This will be discussed with you before treatment and forms part of a doctor-led surgical approach.